rcornwell/microsim360/Readme.md

 # Instruction

+Microsim360 now supports a configuration file.
+The -f option gives the name of the configuration file to read.
+The configuration file has the format:

+device number address options.

+Each device processes it's own options.
+Standard options consist of a name optionally followed by a "=" followed by a name.
+If the name is started with a ", the value consists of the characters between the "'s.
+Otherwise options are terminated by a blank space.
+There can only be one CPU defined.
+This should be defined before any devices are defined.

 On startup there will be two windows open.
 One the front panel, the other devices.
 On the front panel there is a pair of numbers on the top, the first is the number of cycles run per 20ms chunck.
 This number should stay around 20000, if it is less you